When data is lost or corrupted, you can use the instance clone feature to restore data to a specific time point within the log retention period.

 [root@i-87-575-VM vmuser]# rpm -aq| grep postgres postgresql10-libs-10.11-2PGDG.rhel7.x86_64 postgresql10-server-10.11-2PGDG.rhel7.x86_64 postgresql10-contrib-10.11-2PGDG.rhel7.x86_64 postgresql10-10.11-2PGDG.rhel7.x86_64

-Switch to the postgres user and create a recovery directory in the CVM instance
+Switch to the postgres user and create a restoration directory in the CVM instance.

-recovery is an example directory name, which can be modified as needed.
+recovery is a sample directory name, which can be modified as needed.
 In the following examples, the directory names will be the same for one major version.
 For example, the directory will be

 /var/lib/pgsql/10 for PostgreSQL 10.x and